-Cryptomessaging is a decentralized instant messaging system with crypto powered bots and privacy through personas.
+Cryptomessaging is a decentralized instant messaging system.

 - Open Source where software can be reviewed by peers to quickly discover security issues and identify bad actors.